 Mechanical component test facilities

-NRC Aerospace's Tribology capabilities include:
+The NRC Aerospace Research Centre's Tribology capabilities include:

 - investigation of steady‑state and dynamic performance of journal bearings using unique test facilities and a state‑of‑the‑art computer modelling for plain and tilting pad bearings